milkbottledude/woodlands-jb_tracker/Documentation.md

 ```
 Similar trend from before in that the loss metrics are worse overall when y_column = y_column_wdlands as compared to when y_column = y_column_wdlands.

 Again, a decrease in mae and rmse for all but one of the new features.
-Looks like they were not a fluke.
+Looks like the new features' success was not a fluke.

+After looking at the performance of the new features, as well as taking the correlation matrix heatmap into consideration, I've decided to incorporate the following features:
+- feature

+  *justify*

+- feature
+  *justify*

+OR *all justify here*

 Now that I think about it, it seems quite a waste to not use the 'month' column.
 It should be providing a wealth of useful information to the model since its a good representation of the different seasons in a year, yet its increasing the mae and rmse.